frontenddogma/web-development-glossary/manuscript/s.md

 Squad
 : The equivalent of a Scrum Team in Spotify’s Squad framework. ℹ︎&nbsp;[is.gd/SlluqK](https://labs.spotify.com/2013/03/20/agile-a-la-spotify/)

+src
+: A name conventionally used for the main folder for source code and files.

 sRGB
 : → standard Red Green Blue

+SRI
+: → Subresource Integrity

 SSG
 : → Static Site Generator